OSC/ondemand/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## AI Agent Generated Content

+Project mainatainers will not interact with AI Agents.
+Content generated purely by AI agents will be rejected outright.
+Users that continually generate purely AI generated content may be blocked or reported.

+Whether an AI has assisted in the content is not the issue, the maintainers will only interact with humans, not agents or bots.

 ## Attribution